 A separate listing for the perforated 1c 1857 Issue types is necessary because the order of scarcity is substantially different from the imperf 1c issues.
 Please refer back to that article for the explanations of the different types.
-Once again, these are listed in order of scarcity (based on Scott Specialized Catalog “VF” prices).
+Once again, these are listed in order of scarcity (based on Number Specialized Catalog “VF” prices).

-1. TYPE V (Scott #24).
+1. TYPE V (Number #24).
 This is a “new” type that did not exist in the imperf issues.
 It is easy to identify because the outer designs at both sides are cut away (incomplete) and it is the only 1c 1851-57 type that has this defining characteristic.
 The top and bottom curved frame lines are also cut away.

 Tip – Fakers use Type V to make fake imperf type III by cutting off the perfs and drawing in the outer designs OR simply by cutting off the perfs and hoping no-one will notice the incomplete sides!
 The FIRST thing to check on ANY 1c 1851-57 stamp is the side designs.
 If they are incomplete, it is a Type V.